humanmade/hm-gutenberg-tools/README.md

 composer require humanmade/hm-gutenberg-tools
 ```

 If you install using another method (e.g. git submodule), note that the `main` branch does not include built assets, but tagged releases and the `build` branch do include them.
+You should not need to build the assets for this plugin as part of your project build process.

 ### Bundling in a theme